Sairamzz/ML-GearBox-Fault-Diagnosis/README.md

 This project was done as a part of the MHA 3010 (Machine Learning For Automation) course at Vellore Institute of Technology, Chennai.

-This project investigates the application of machine learning classifiers and ensemble voting methods for diagnosing faults in an IC engine gearbox using vibration-based analysis.
+The project investigates the application of machine learning classifiers and ensemble voting methods for diagnosing faults in an IC engine gearbox using vibration-based analysis.

 * [Abstract](#Abstract)
 * [Objective](#Objective)